 Elementary School Programs

-MHP Community Life after-school enrichment offerings currently include programs for elementary-aged children and operated from community centers at rental properties in Wheaton, Silver Spring, Takoma Park, and Rockville.
+MHP Community Life after-school enrichment offerings include programs for elementary-aged children and operated from community centers at MHP communities in Wheaton, Silver Spring, Takoma Park, and Rockville.

 Homework Clubs: The purpose of the Homework Club is to help elementary school-aged children improve their reading skills and help them with their homework while providing a safe and enriching environment to be in after school.
 Our goal is to have all the children complete their homework daily and to understand the importance of practice and routines.
 Clubs meet Monday through Thursday from 3:45 to 5:45 p.m., September to June.